Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 If you’re looking for a more adventurous camping experience, you can drive the Coral Bay to Exmouth 4WD track.
 It’s a challenging but rewarding journey on a combination of inland and beach tracks.

-For those looking for even more excitement, there are also some incredible hill climbs just north of Coral Bay, leading to Mauds landing, which offer even more breathtaking landscapes to explore.
+For those looking for even more excitement, there are also some incredible hill climbs just north of Coral Bay, leading to Maud’s landing, which offers even more breathtaking landscapes to explore.

 Whether you’re a seasoned camper or a beginner, the Coral Bay to Exmouth 4WD track provides an unforgettable camping experience that will have you coming back for more.